Average First-Year Salary of RIT Graduates from this degree

 Photographic Technology I

-This is the first in a two-course sequence that explores the technology of photography.
-This course demonstrates the application of physics, mathematics and optical science to the technology of image making.
+The course Photographic Science Fundamentals will introduce the application of physics, mathematics, and optical science behind the processes of photography.
 The course also provides the students with the opportunity to employ statistical data analysis to identify trends through laboratory exercises utilizing principles of scientific inquiry.
-Among the topics explored are the optics and physics of image formation, lens evaluation, light sources, digital light-sensitive materials, digital workflows, variability, quality control and photographic effects.
-Lab 2 (Fall).
+Lab 3, Lecture 2 (Fall).

 Photographic Technology II